 Jacksonville Beach

-If you’re a beachcomber at heart, then hitting up Jacksonville Beach should take top priority when crafting your itinerary.
-In fact, with miles of sandy shores, turquoise waves, beachfront attractions, and some of the best beaches in Jacksonville, you may want to come back to this popular beach town day after day to take it all in.
+If you’re a beachcomber at heart, Jacksonville Beach should be a top priority when crafting your itinerary.
+In fact, with miles of sandy shores, turquoise waves, beachfront attractions, and some of the best beaches in Jacksonville, you may want to return to this popular beach town day after day to take it all in.

 Besides being a pretty chill place to hang out and work on your holiday tan, Jacksonville Beach is also a great place to spot local sea life.
 Keep your eyes peeled for colorful fishies, rays, and even pods of dolphins passing by.